-Single-finger slide

-Slide a finger across the touchpad to move the cursor.

-Single-finger press or tap

-Press the touchpad down, or lightly tap the touchpad with your finger, to perform a 'click', which will select or start an item.
+Single-finger slide Slide a finger across the touchpad to move the cursor.
+The Single-finger press or tap Press the touchpad down, or lightly tap the touchpad with your finger, to perform a 'click', which will select or start an item.
 Quickly repeat the tap to perform a double tap or 'double click'.

-Two-finger press

-Th

-Lightly tap the touchpad with two fingers to perform a 'right click'.
+Two-finger press Lightly tap the touchpad with two fingers to perform a (h) 'right click'.
 In the Start screen, this will toggle the app commands.
 In most apps this will open a context menu related to the selected item.

-Two-finger slide

-Swiftly scroll through web pages, documents and playlists by placing two fingers on the touchpad and moving both in any direction.
+Two-finger slide Swiftly scroll through web pages, documents and playlists by placing two fingers on the touchpad and moving both in any direction.

-Two-finger pinch

-Zoom in and out of photos, maps and documents with a simple finger-and-thumb gesture.
+Two-finger pinch Zoom in and out of photos, maps and documents with a simple finger-and-thumb gesture.
+M Three-finger press Lightly tap the touchpad with three fingers to open Cortana (if your computer supports Cortana) or open the Action Center (if your computer does not support Cortana).
+Three-finger swipe Swipe across the touchpad with three fingers.
+Swipe up to open Task View.
+Move the cursor over a window and tap the touchpad to select that window, or swipe downwards to exit Task View.
+Swipe down to minimize all open windows and show Desktop; swipe upwards to restore the minimized windows.

+- Swipe left or right to switch between open windows.